 The third option, namely bringing an end to this tyranny by the

 Iranian people and resistance is within reach.
-The policy of
+The policy of appeasement

-and would ultimately impose a war on Western countries.
+ultimately impose a war on Western countries.

 The terror label against the PMOI lacks legal credibility and was

 part of a deal with the mullahs.
-It is a political obstacle to
+It is a political obstacle to change

 The clerical regime is an impediment to the realization of peace

 and tranquility in the region and especially in Iraq.
-A regime
+A regime change

-vengeance in the birth place of Moses, Jesus and Mohammad.
+birth place of Moses, Jesus and Mohammad.

 We think of the future.
 This regime is devoid of a future.
 Iran